 There are several options to collect JVM arguments of WildFly application server from the Command Line.

-In general terms, if you want to check JVM arguments of a Java process, you can use the 'jps' tool which is available in the 'bin' folder of the JDK.
+Firstly, if you want to check JVM arguments of a Java process, a simple way to do that is using the ‘jps‘ tool which is available in the ‘bin‘ folder of the JDK.
 Example:

 jps -lvm